All Barcelona Highlights Tour

 - Don’t miss the artists and craftsmen!
 You can watch them at work, synthesizing traditional crafts with modern design: glass, ceramics, jewellery, fabrics, etc.

-There are also many bars and restaurants, you will have about 45 minutes to wonder around and have lunch.
+There are also many bars and restaurants, you will have about 45 minutes to wonder around and have a light brunch.

 What to expect